Election deniers are running to control voting. Here's how they've fared so far

 Arizona could become No. 6 on Tuesday, when GOP voters there will decide in that state's primary whether they want to nominate one of the two election deniers running for secretary of state.

-"These are the people who set the rules, who count the votes, and ultimately who are responsible for defending the will of the people," said Joanna Lydgate, the executive director of States United Democracy Center, a nonpartisan organization that has been tracking election-denying candidates running for governor, attorney general and secretary of state nationwide.
+"These are the people who set the rules, who count the votes, and ultimately who are responsible for defending the will of the people," said Joanna Lydgate, the CEO of States United Action, a nonpartisan organization that has been tracking election-denying candidates running for governor, attorney general and secretary of state nationwide.
 States United shared its most recent findings exclusively with NPR ahead of their release.

 Loading...